mightbemartinnguyen/Team-Management-Database-Project/README.md

-# Team Management Database Project
+# Team Management Database ProjecT

 Project created by Quinn Hoffman and Martin Nguyen as the final project for the CS340 Introduction to Database course for Winter 2024.